Blog

 Imagine securing commitments from pension funds, endowments, and other deep-pocketed institutions to invest hundreds of millions of dollars into your hedge fund.

 For emerging managers, this scenario may seem far-fetched.
-Yet, attracting institutional money is possible with determination and a strategic approach.
+Yet, attracting institutional allocators is possible with determination and a strategic approach.

 First, understand these key concepts before shooting for institutional capital: